 Feeling pink?
 Valentine's Day, or Mother's Day, or if you just love pink!
 This Cold Processed Soap Loaf is for pink lovers, floral lovers, Mums, and of course, Valentine's Day lovers!
 Sodium Lactate Plus, which along with the hardness of the bar, aids mould release and adds some moisturising properties.

 This palm free cold processed soap loaf was designed for our Silicone Loaf Mould which makes unmoulding a breeze, but as it was a big soaping day, they were already in use and so you'll see the pictures show one of our old silicone moulds.
-You can use any log or loaf mould, but if using our Wooden Mould take care not to lift it without securing the base!
-We recommend the use of a sturdy tray for this project, just to be safe as you need to refrigerate the soap to halt gel.
+You can use any log or loaf mould, including our Silicone Lined Wooden Mould.

 Degree of Difficulty: Intermediate and experienced soapers, as it can be a little tricky judging the timing if you are just starting out.

 A vegetable peeler - to make the curls